 The entry for "contracts" for each company represents the number of client contracts the company reported (or FM estimated).
 In a few cases, a company preferred to report only "locations" (the number of sites at which it operates), and this is noted where applicable.
 Generally, the number of locations is greater than the number of contracts as a single contract may cover multiple sites.

 Our goal is to provide the most accurate comparison of the largest foodservice operations.
-However, many companies do significant business outside the foodservice management realm, in areas including uniforms and custodial work, for example.
-In some instances, particularly with the “Big Three,” of Compass, Aramark and Sodexo, it is unclear what percentage of revenue is generated strictly by foodservice-only accounts.
-The information is not readily available, and the companies do not submit foodservice-only data to FM.
+However, many companies do significant business outside the foodservice management realm, in areas like laundry and custodial work, for example.
 In cases where it is known that the majority of a company’s revenue is not foodservice-related, we have listed that company’s revenue on foodservice-only numbers.
 Information on specific instances can be found in the notes below.

 We have made every effort to look at companies based on an apples-to-apples comparison; however, given the nature of the contract management business, it’s not a precise science.

 (e) indicates FM estimate

 1. Figure is for U.S. Food & Support Services unit only.
 The company as a whole had fiscal 2022 revenues of $16.3 billion